IzzyL234/HackCam/README.md

 Schematic Here

 ## Firmware
 Images are displayed on the screen through a python script.
+Firmware available in Firmware folder.

 ## How to Assemble and Setup
 1. Flash the Pi 5
 2. Wire the screen to the Pi 5 (see schematic)
-3. Connect the Camera Module to the rasp pi 5
+3. Connect the Camera Module to the Rasp Pi 5
-4. ...
+4. Wire the button to the Rasp Pi 5
+5. 3D print the casing
+6. Screw the UPS board and UPS board together.
+Screw the screen to the connection piece which the other pieces snap onto.
+7. Assemble all the parts inside of the case (see Assembly section)

 ## Bill of Materials